-When is Thor: Love and Thunder released in cinemas?
+Thor: Love and Thunder was released in UK cinemas on Thursday 7th July 2022.

 The movie was announced at San Diego Comic-Con in July 2019 as part of Marvel's huge Phase 4 reveal, with Portman's appearance on-stage proving to be one of the most memorable moments of the convention.